Publications

 Working Papers

 Abstract: This paper investigates the pricing of repurchase agreements (repos) within the new post-crisis regulatory framework.
 We find that new liquidity regulation prevents banks from using intraday credit provisions from the Fed.
 As a consequence, reserve-rich banks—rather than the Fed—are the marginal provider of liquidity to money markets.
 In this new regime, intraday liquidity can suddenly become scarce and constrain the supply of repo, leading to sharp increases in repo rates.
-These spikes in repo rates are more likely when the supply of Treasury debt financed by shadow banks is large and settlement volumes are high.
+These spikes in repo rates are more likely when the supply of Treasury debt financed by shadow banks is largeand settlement volumes are high.

 Abstract: This paper proposes a framework to analyze the stability of stablecoins -- cryptocurrencies designed to peg their price to a currency.
 We study the problem of a monopolist platform earning seignorage revenues from issuing stablecoins and characterize equilibrium stablecoin issuance-redemption and pegging dynamics, allowing for various degrees of commitment over the system’s key policy decisions.
 Because of two-way feedback between the value of the stablecoin and its ability to peg the currency, uncollateralized (pure algorithmic) platforms always admit zero price equilibrium.
 However, with full commitment, an equilibrium in which the platform maintains the peg also exists.
 This equilibrium is stable locally but vulnerable to large demand shocks.
 Without a commitment technology on supply adjustments, a stable solution may still exist if the platform commits to paying an interest rate on stablecoins contingent on its implicit leverage.
 Collateral and decentralizing stablecoin issuance help stabilize the peg.